-- Construction technology strives to help people experience spaces while keeping a safe distance.
+- Advanced construction technology strives to help people experience spaces while keeping a safe distance.

 - Robots, drones, and smart wearables for construction sites continue to evolve.

 - Sustainability—whether through advanced materials, electric equipment, or circular business models—remains a priority.

 As 2021 marches on, what started as a somewhat bleak year has turned more hopeful—more economies are opening, anxieties are starting to ease, and more construction sites are firing back up.